ZayanMuhammed/File_Server/README.md

 - **CORS Enabled**: Cross-origin requests supported
 - **Responsive Design**: Works on desktop and mobile devices
 - **Real-time Updates**: File list refreshes automatically after uploads
+- **Has Auth for Security**: check if login first then only allowed in page

 ## 🛠️ Technology Stack